JThor1990/Meerkat-Population-Regulation/README.md

-# Environmental change and population regulation in Kalahari meerkats
+# Disentangling the effects of temperature and rainfall on the population dynamics of Kalahari meerkats

-The R code and data sets in the repository can be used to replicate the analyses in our paper "_Environmental change and population regulation in Kalahari meerkats_".
+The R code and data sets in the repository can be used to replicate the analyses in our paper "_Disentangling the effects of temperature and rainfall on the population dynamics of Kalahari meerkats_".

 The aim of the study was to explore the relative impact of variation in rainfall and temperature on the demography and population dynamics of meerkats, a cooperatively breeding mongoose that lives in the semi-arid regions of southern Africa.
 Here is a gratuitous picture of a meerkat from our study population based at the Kuruman River Reserve: